AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 });
 ```

-#### remove
+#### rRemove

-When an object is removed, the Gantt tree dispatches the "remove" event.
+When an object is removed, the Gantt tree dispatches the **treeItemRemove** event.
 Its fields are similar to those the "create" event has:

 - "type": the event type ("treeItemRemove"),
 - "source": the name of the target where the object is removed from,